 These production events are then compared to the baseline training set to measure drift.
 On Figure 7, the JSD (Jensen-Shannon Divergence) is negligible in week 1 but increases over week 2 and further during week 3.

 In the same intervals, model performance deteriorates since the model did not encounter images from these modified domains during training.
 Hence the increase in data drift captured by this method serves as an indicator of possible degradation in model performance.
 This is particularly helpful in the common scenario where labels are not immediately available for production data.

 We’ve included a notebook you can use to learn more about this image monitoring example.

 Interested in learning more about how you can use Fiddler’s cluster-based approach to monitor your computer vision models?
-Schedule a demo with a Fiddler expert today!
+Contact us to talk to a Fiddler expert!

 Hendrycks et. al, Benchmarking Neural Network Robustness to Common Corruptions and Perturbations, ICLR 2019